 1. When do the PC 186.11 penalties apply?

-A prosecutor must prove the following to convict a defendant under this statute:
+A prosecutor must prove the following to sustain this white-collar penalty enhancement:

 - he/she committed two or more related felonies,